 Outdoor stairs are exposed to the outdoor elements daily.
 As such outdoor stairs disintegrate and fall into disrepair if they are not up-kept properly.
 Additionally, the outdoor elements such as rain can cause the stairs to be slippery.
 This problem is aggravated when the stairs are not properly slopped causing puddles.
 These puddles result in mold growth increasing the slipperiness on the stairs.

 Indoor stairs tend to be used more frequently than outdoor stairs.
 When the indoor stairs are carpeted, the carpet becomes worn after frequent use and the edges of the worn carpeted stairs become very slippery.
 When the indoor stairs are made of finished wood or polished stone, these finishes on the stair are slippery.
 In the situation where liquid is spilled on the wood or stone, the stairs are extremely slippery.

 Lastly, we look at the lighting conditions.
 Poor lighting or inadequate lighting can be an important contributing factor causing stair fall injuries.
 Bad lighting can hide defects, spills, or other dangerous conditions on stairs that cause injuries.

 What if you fell on stairs that had a building code violation?

 Our society has building codes for the safety and well being of our entire community.
 When stairways are not up to code serious injuries can be sustained.
 There are several common stairway code violations such as:

 - Lack of handrails – Building codes require that most stairways have handrails.
 The lack of a handrail is always a contributing factor in stair fall injures.
-If there had been a handrail, then the whoever fell could have grabbed to prevent the fall or brace for any impact.
+If there had been a handrail, then whoever fell could have grabbed it to prevent the fall or brace for any impact.

 - Improper handrails – Building codes require handrails be of a certain width, installed at a certain height, and be properly secured.
 Any of these code deficiencies is a contributing factor in a stair fall injury.